Melton Adult Learning @ TBALove, Loss and Wisdom with Cantor Epstein and Press Pause: Rest Assured with Rabbi Vaisberg

 An amazing opportunity to give yourself the gift of learning!
 The Melton Course, a Project of The Hebrew University of Jerusalem, connects you to great Jewish learning.
-Classes meet once a week for 30 weeks, beginning in the fall.
-Each session consists of two one-hour classes, with a short break.
+Core classes meet once a week for 30 weeks, beginning in the fall.
+The core curriculum consists of two one-hour classes, with a short break.
 Although there are no prerequisites, exams, or grades, participants are asked to make a serious commitment to regular study.
 Students register for one course at a time.
 This year two Melton Courses will be offered at Temple B’nai Abraham with Rabbi Vaisberg and Cantor Epstein.

 The class will be offered as a hybrid, with zoom and in person.